mojaloop/ml-perf-characterization/20230726/s2-1690376653994/README.md

-# Scenario 2 - ALS Baseline with Sims-only
+# Scenario 2 - ALS Baseline with Sims

+The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*:

+1. FSPIOP GET /parties request to the ALS <-- async callback response
+2. WS Subscription to the `Callback-Handler` Service for Callback Response notifications

 ```conf
 var-testid=1690376653994